 A task force which is lobbying for the resignation of embattled bishop for the Upper Shire Diocese of the Anglican Church, Brighton Vita Malasa, has confirmed that the church’s headquarters in England endorsed the decision to send the Bishop on forced leave.

-Members of the church from the upper shire diocese have been Calling for the resignation of Bishop Malasa following accusations that that he has been misappropriating funds for the church and he employed the diocesan secretary without following proper procedure.
+Church members have been calling for the resignation of Bishop Malasa following accusations that that he has been misappropriating funds for the church and employed the diocesan secretary without following proper procedure.

 Awadi said: “We are happy because all the grievances that we raised in the past have been addressed by the province secretariat who have sent bishop Malasa on forced leave until June to pave way for the audit which is currently under.